NestorNebula/inventory-application/README.md

 - Open the app.

   ```
-  # If you run this project locally

-  node --watch app.js

-  Then search http://localhost:8080/ in you browser.
+  npm run dev
   ```

+- Search http://localhost:8080/ in you browser.
   Once the app is opened, you can navigate through the different pages.

 - In the Index page, you will be able to create new books, genres and authors.
 - If you are running this project locally, in author/genre/book pages, you will be able to change their information or to delete them using the password you should have set.